Southwark Park's gates open daily at 7.30am. Closing times vary throughout the year; see our opening times page for more information.

 Bus - 1, 47, 188, 199, 225, 381, 395, P13

-Car / bike - car park located at Hawkstone Road.
-Bikes can be parked at Hawkstone Road and Gomm Road.
+Car or bike - car park located at Hawkstone Road.
+Bikes can be parked at Hawkstone Road and Gomm Road

 Facilities and features

-- bandstand - hosts a number of events and concerts during summer
+- bandstand - hosts a number of events and concerts during the summer

-- art gallery - Cafe Gallery Projects London exhibits contemporary art and launches new talent
+- Cafe Gallery Projects (CGP) London art gallery exhibits contemporary art and launches new talent

 History of the park